juntaochen1/juntaochen1.github.io/_pages/about.md

 Latest News
 ------
+- April 2021: Our paper "[Optimal Curing Strategy for Competing Epidemics Spreading over Complex Networks](https://arxiv.org/pdf/2011.14262.pdf)" will be published in IEEE Transactions on Signal and Information Processing over Networks.
 - March 2021: Jason presented our paper "[Fair and Distributed Dynamic Optimal Transport for Resource Allocation over Networks](https://arxiv.org/pdf/2103.16618.pdf)" at CISS 2021.
 - March 2021: Received a Faculty Research Grant from Fordham Office of Research for research on equitable, secure and resilient resource allocation over complex networks.
 - I am serving as the Web Chair of [The 10th International Conference on Network Games, Control and Optimization (NETGCOOP)](https://project.inria.fr/netgcoop2020/), which will be in Corsica, France on September 22 – 24, 2021.
 Please consider submitting your paper.